 Training Program in Lung Biology and Disease T32

 The Training Program in Lung Biology and Disease T32 combines two active research training programs into a single, integrated training structure.
-The existing research programs are from the Departments of Internal Medicine (Division of Pulmonary and Critical Care) and Pediatrics (Division of Pulmonary and Vascular Biology).
-The primary goal of this program is to train scientists who will investigate key questions in lung biology and translate this knowledge into advances in the management of lung diseases.
+The existing research programs are from the Departments of Internal Medicine (Division of Pulmonary and Critical Care Medicine) and Pediatrics (Pulmonary and Vascular Biology).
+The primary goal of this Training Program is to train scientists who will investigate key questions in lung biology and translate this knowledge into advances in the management of lung diseases.